FutureActivities/Craft3-Contact-API/README.md

 This plugin adds the ability to send contact forms via a REST API endpoint.
 Messages are emailed to the address specified and saved in the CMS.

+## Maintenance

+Maintenance of this plugin moving forward will be minimal.
+We suggest you use the Craft plugin FreeForm instead which integrates very well into GraphQL.

 ## Features

 - Submit contact form via REST API